sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 });
 ```

 Here, we’re using the MSW’s [use()](https://mswjs.io/docs/api/setup-worker/use/) method to override the default mock response for our endpoint during a single test.
-Also note that we’re using [once](https://mswjs.io/docs/api/http/#once) option of the `http.get()` method, otherwise the override will be added permanently and may interfere with other tests.
+Also note that we’re using the [once](https://mswjs.io/docs/api/http/#once) option of the `http.get()` method; otherwise the override will be added permanently and may interfere with other tests.

 ### Testing complex pages

-We should avoid test IDs wherever possible, and use more semantic queries instead.
+We should avoid test IDs wherever possible and use more semantic queries instead.
 However, sometimes we need to be more precise.
 For example, we have a “delete profile” button on our user profile page that shows a confirmation modal with “delete profile” and “cancel” buttons inside.
 We need to know which of the two delete buttons we’re pressing in our tests.

 The markup could look [like so](https://github.com/sapegin/playwright-article-2024/blob/master/src/components/Profile.js):